-A patient had a cardiac arrest in the field, aka OHCA (outside of hospital cardiac arrest).
+A patient with no access had a cardiac arrest in the field, aka OHCA (outside of hospital cardiac arrest).

 Our trusty EMS (emergency medical services) teams who we all really appreciate show up at the scene.